Top 10 Irish Pubs in the United States

 Kells Irish Pub – Portland, OR

 Kells offers the Northwest’s largest selection of single malt Scotch and Irish whiskies, plus a wide selection of microbrew and imported beers on tap.
-Warm up next to the grand stone fireplace.
+Warm-up next to the grand stone fireplace.
 Savor a fine cigar in our cigar room.
 Enjoy outstanding New World Irish cuisine in the comfort of an intimate booth.
 With live Irish music 7 nights a week, enjoy the best of Ireland anytime at Kells Irish Restaurant and Pub.
-Kells also hosts the annual Portland St. Patrick’s Irish Festival, (the largest on the West Coast) a live music filled event for the entire family which includes traditional cultural activities, events and foods.
+Kells also hosts the annual Portland St. Patrick’s Irish Festival, (the largest on the West Coast) live music-filled event for the entire family which includes traditional cultural activities, events and foods.
 The festival benefits Providence Child Center, a Portland Care Center for disabled children and their families.

 Shinnicks Pub – Chicago, IL

-Shinnick’s Pub is a neighborhood tavern located in Bridgeport, seven blocks south west of US Cellular Field.
+Shinnick’s Pub is a neighborhood tavern located in Bridgeport, seven blocks southwest of US Cellular Field.
 The bar has been owned by the Shinnick family since 1938.
 George and Mary Shinnick bought the place in 1938 after the dust settled from Prohibition.
 These days their nine bartending grandchildren are still running it, as the Irish know how to be fruitful and multiply.

 McGuire’s Irish Pub – Pensacola, FL

 McGuire’s Irish Pub first opened in 1977 as a small neighborhood pub in a shopping center.
 McGuire cooked and tended bar and Molly waited tables and greeted customers.
 When Molly made her first tip -one dollar- she tacked it to the back bar for good luck.
-Friends of the pub added to the collection and it soon became tradition.
-Today you will see over 1 million one dollar bills hanging from the ceiling throughout the Pub, all of which have been signed by Irishmen of all nationalities.
+Friends of the pub added to the collection and it soon became a tradition.
+Today you will see over 1 million one-dollar bills hanging from the ceiling throughout the Pub, all of which have been signed by Irishmen of all nationalities.
 In 1982 McGuire’s moved to its current location, Pensacola’s original 1927 Old Firehouse.
 The old “firehouse” look has become a true landmark, and inside the pub, a turn-of-the-century, New York Irish Saloon theme reigns.
 Guests are often in “awe” as they pass through the theme-oriented rooms at McGuire’s.
 Whether it’s the Pipers Den, Notre Dame Room, The Irish Links Room or the Ruprecht O’Tolf Wine Cellar, McGuire’s Irish Pub is a 400-seat, 20,000 square foot landmark with a staff of over 200 warm and friendly faces.

 Limerick Junction – Atlanta, GA